Diocese of Palm Beach

-The Diocese of Palm Beach (Dioecesis Litoris Palmensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in eastern Florida in the United States The patron saint of the diocese is Mary, mother of Jesus, under the title Queen of the Apostles.

-The Diocese of Palm Beach is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Miami.
-As of 2023, the current diocesan bishop is Gerald Barbarito.
+The Diocese of Palm Beach (Dioecesis Litoris Palmensis) is diocese of the Catholic Church in eastern Florida in the United States The patron saint of the diocese is Mary, mother of Jesus, under the title Queen of the Apostles.
+The Diocese of Palm Beach is a suffragan diocese of the Archdiocese of Miami.

 Statistics

-The Diocese of Palm Beach serves 280,000 Catholics in 53 parishes and missions across five counties in southeastern Florida:

-Palm Beach, Martin, St. Lucie, Indian River, Okeechobee.
+The Diocese of Palm Beach serves Catholics in parishes and missions across five counties in southeastern Florida: Palm Beach, Martin, St. Lucie, Indian River, Okeechobee.

 History

-Background
+1500 to1800

+The first Catholic presence in the Palm Beach area was the presidio of Santa Lucia, established by Spanish soldiers somewhere around Jupiter Bay 1565.
+Facing attacks from the Jaegas peoples and running low on supplies, the Spanish abandoned the fort after three months.

-By 1606, Florida was under the jurisdiction of the Archdiocese of Havana in Cuba.
+By 1606, Spanish Florida was under the jurisdiction of the Archdiocese of Havana in Cuba.
 After the end of the French and Indian War in 1763, Spain ceded all of Florida to Great Britain for the return of Cuba.
 Given the antagonism of Protestant Great Britain to Catholicism, the majority of the Catholic population in Florida fled to Cuba.
-After the American Revolution, Spain regained control of Florida in 1784.
+After the American Revolution ended in 1783, Spain regained control of Florida from Great Britain in 1784.

 In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.

+1800 to 1900

 In the Adams–Onís Treaty of 1819, Spain ceded all of Florida to the United States, which established the Florida Territory in 1821.
 In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile Alabama.
 In 1858, Pius IX moved Florida into a new Apostolic Vicariate of Florida, which in 1870, was elevated into the Diocese of St. Augustine.
 The new diocese covered all of Florida except for the Florida Panhandle region.

 Bishop John Moore of St. Augustine asked the Society of Jesus in 1889 to assume jurisdiction over all of South Florida.
-The Jesuits then sent Reverend Conrad M. Widman to present-day Palm Beach in 1892 to serve as its first priest.
+The Jesuits then sent Conrad M. Widman to West Palm Beach in 1892 to serve as its first priest.
 He founded St. Ann Parish, the first parish in the diocese.
 The land for the church was donated by the developer Henry Flagler.